Including related provincial credits and benefits

 It also gives information about related provincial programs administered by the Canada Revenue Agency.

-GST/HST credit application
+GST/HST credit eligibility

 Adjusted family net income – is your family net income minus any universal child care benefit (UCCB) and registered disability savings plan (RDSP) income received plus any UCCB and RDSP amounts repaid.